To Be Announced: Group announcement and coalition announcement

-The undecidability (of satisfiability) of CAL is shown in \cite{agotnesetal:2016}, in an integrated setting also including APAL and GAL (and that simplifies prior proofs for APAL \cite{frenchetal:2008} and GAL \cite{agotnesetal:2014}).
-The PSPACE complexity of model checking is shown in \cite{GalimullinAD18}.
+The undecidability (of satisfiability) of CAL is shown in \cite{agotnesetal:2016}, in an integrated setting also including APAL and GAL (and that simplifies prior proofs of undecidability for APAL \cite{frenchetal:2008} and GAL \cite{agotnesetal:2014}).
+The PSPACE complexity of model checking is shown in \cite{GalimullinAD18}, and its lack of the finite model property in \cite{hvdetal.nofinite:2021}.